Apology to the Forgotten Australians and Former Child Migrants

 The Australian Government delivered a National Apology to the Forgotten Australians and Former Child Migrants at a special remembrance event in Canberra on 16 November 2009.

 A moving ceremony was held in the Great Hall in Parliament House where the Prime Minister apologised, on behalf of the nation, to more than 500,000 Australians - many of whom suffered abuse and neglect while in out-of-home care during the last century.

 - Prime Minister - Address at the apology to the Forgotten Australians and former child migrants, Parliament House

 The heartfelt speeches acknowledged that the treatment of these children was unacceptable and conveyed a sincere hope that the national acknowledgement of the trauma experienced by these people would help to begin the healing process.
-The apology acknowledged that what happened in the past was both real and wrong.
-It has helped to ensure that a largely invisible part of our history is put firmly on the record and served as a reminder of what happened to many of these children - the loss of family, the loss of identity and, in the case of child migrants, the loss of their country.
+The Apology acknowledged that what happened in the past was both real and wrong.
+The Apology has helped to ensure that a largely invisible part of our history is put firmly on the record and serves as a reminder of what happened to many children - the loss of family, the loss of identity and, in the case of Former Child Migrants, the loss of their country.

-Around 900 people who spent time in out-of-home care travelled from across Australia to attend the event at Parliament House, as well as state and territory ministers, senators, members of Parliament and the general public.
-The event was an emotional reunification for some and an opportunity to build new friendships and networks for others.
+Around 900 people who spent time in out-of-home care as children, travelled from across Australia to attend the event at Parliament House with state and territory government Ministers, Senators, Members of Parliament and the general public.
+The event was an emotional reunification for some.

-The apology recognised that many Forgotten Australians and former child migrants continue to face a range of complex issues, including mental and physical illness, homelessness, substance abuse, educational and family relationship difficulties, as a result of their experiences in out-of-home care.
-A number of new initiatives have been developed to cater to the unique needs of these Australians.
+The Apology recognised that many Forgotten Australians and Former Child Migrants continue to face a range of complex issues, including mental and physical illness, homelessness, substance abuse, educational and family relationship difficulties, as a result of their experiences in out-of-home care.
+A number of initiatives developed by the Australian Government seek to meet the needs of these Australians.